Exact strategies I used for my Forensic Accounting Interview at a Big 4 Firm

 5. Which team should you apply to in Forensic Accounting

-- From what I understood during my conversations with the interviewers is – Big 4 Forensic Investigation teams comprises of people from many different domains and not just Chartered Accountants (CA).
+- From what I understood during my conversations with the interviewers is - Big 4 Forensic Investigation teams are comprised of people from many different domains and not just Chartered Accountants (CA).

-- Core Investigations (like me) are involved in each step and play a coordinating role in each of teams.
+- Core Investigations (like me) are involved in each step and play a coordinating role in each team.

 - Teams are decided based upon the assignment the firm is getting and planned accordingly.